griffithlab/pVACtools/docs/pvacsplice/output_files.rst

    * - Tier
      - Citeria
    * - ``Pass``
-     - Best Peptide passes the binding, expression, tsl, clonal, and anchor criteria
+     - Best Peptide passes the binding, expression, tsl, and clonal criteria
    * - ``Subclonal``
      - Best Peptide fails the clonal criteria but passes the binding, tsl, and anchor criteria